StackVista/stackstate-docs/configure/traces/opentelemetry/aws_nodejs.md

 To set up OpenTelemetry traces, you need to have:
 * AWS Lambda scripts running `NodeJS 14.x (or later)`
   * These will be the Lambda functions you wish to add OpenTelemetry support to.
 * [AWS v2 StackPack](../../../../stackpacks/integrations/aws/aws.md) installed.
-The AWS StackPack will deploy the latest supported OpenTelemetry Lambda Layer which is required for AWS OpenTelemetry functionality.
+The AWS StackPack CloudFormation template will deploy the latest supported OpenTelemetry Lambda Layer which is required for AWS OpenTelemetry functionality.
 * [StackState Agent V2](../../../../setup/agent/about-stackstate-agent.md) installed on a machine, Your AWS lambda should be able to communicate with this Agent.